ajardin/ajardin.github.io/_posts/2018-02-28-docker-garbage-collector.md

 the script.

 **3. Remove all unused images and containers**
-The source code of the Spotify garbage collector is downloaded from GitHub and the corresponding Docker image is built from it.
+The source code of the Spotify garbage collector is downloaded from GitHub, and the corresponding Docker image is built from it.
 After that, a container is run with all exclusion patterns passed as environment variables.
 And all unused images and containers are removed, except those whitelisted.